-Applicants who have taken courses from a recognized and accredited post-secondary institution and/or have relevant life/learning experience may be eligible for credit transfer/course exemptions.
-Courses/experience must match at least 80% of the learning outcomes of a Georgian College course with a minimum grade of 60% or C achieved in previous coursework; some program exceptions apply (see program outline).
-For further information please visit the Credit Transfer Centre website: georgiancollege.ca/admissions/credit-transfer/ Criminal Reference Check:
+Applicants who have taken courses from a recognized and accredited post-secondary institution and/or have relevant life/learning experience may also be considered for admission; refer to the Credit Transfer Centre website for details: www.georgiancollege.ca/admissions/credit-transfer/

+Criminal Reference Check:

 Placement agencies require an up-to-date clear criminal reference check and vulnerable sector check prior to going out on placement.
-Students should obtain their criminal reference check approximately one month prior to placement; checks conducted earlier may not be considered current.
-As some jurisdictions require longer lead-time for processing, please check with the program co-ordinator to ensure you allow for sufficient turn-around time.
-Students are required to provide these checks prior to placement start.
-NOTE: A record of criminal offences, for which a pardon has not been granted, may prevent the student from completing their placement, thereby affecting their ability to graduate.
+Students should obtain their criminal reference three months prior to placement; checks conducted earlier may not be considered current.
+As some jurisdictions require longer lead-time for processing, please check with the program coordinator to ensure you allow for sufficient turn-around time.
+It is the students responsibility to provide the completed document prior to placement start.

+NOTE: A record of criminal offences, for which a pardon has not been granted, may prevent students from completing their placements, thereby affecting their ability to graduate.

 Additional Information:

 It is required that students have Level HCP CPR and Standard First Aid on admission to the program (on-line courses are not acceptable).
 It is the student's responsibility to renew their Level HCP CPR certification annually while in the Program.
 Students are asked to submit a copy of their current Level HCP CPR and Standard First Aid certificate to the coordinator of the program at registration.

 Graduation Requirements:

-19 Mandatory Courses
+- 19 Mandatory Courses

 - 2 Communications Courses

 - 3 General Education Courses

 Graduation Eligibility:

-To graduate from this program, the passing weighted average for promotion through each semester, from year to year and to graduate is 60%.
-Additionally, a student must attain a minimum of 50% or a letter grade of P (Pass) or S (Satisfactory) in each course in each semester.
+To graduate from this program, the passing weighted average for promotion through each semester, from year to year, and to graduate is 60%.
+Additionally, a student must attain a minimum of 50% or a letter grade of P (Pass) or S (Satisfactory) in each course in each semester unless otherwise stated on the course outline.

-Mandatory Courses

-BIOL1016 Anatomy/Physiology BIOL1017 Applied Anatomy

-BIOL1018 Exercise Physiology

-BUSI2007 Entrepreneurship and Small Business

-COMP1058 Technology in Recreation and Fitness

-FITN1007 Fitness Instructor Leadership

-FITN1008 Introduction to Fitness and Health Promotion

-FITN1009 Personal Training

-FITN1010 Industry Experience 1

-FITN2008 Fitness Appraisal and Testing 1

-FITN2009 Exercise and the Human Condition

-FITN2010 Advanced Exercise Techniques

-FITN2011 Fitness Appraisal and Testing 2

-FITN2012 Industry Experience 2

-NUTR2000 Current Concepts in Nutrition

-PSYL1003 Sport Psychology

-RECR2002 Diverse Populations

-RECR2003 Administration Practices

-RECR2006 Community Development

-Communications Courses
+Mandatory Courses BIOL1017 Applied Anatomy BIOL1018 Exercise Physiology BIOL1027 Anatomy BIOL1028 Physiology ENTR2009 Entrepreneurship and Small Business FITN1007 Fitness Instructor Leadership FITN1008 Introduction to Fitness and Health Promotion FITN1009 Personal Training FITN1010 Industry Experience 1 FITN1013 Client Counselling FITN2008 Fitness Appraisal and Testing 1 FITN2009 Exercise and the Human Condition FITN2010 Advanced Exercise Techniques FITN2011 Fitness Appraisal and Testing 2 FITN2012 Industry Experience 2 FITN2013 Exercise Planning and Prescription NUTR2000 Current Concepts in Nutrition RECR2003 Administration Practices RECR2006 Community Development

 To be selected at time of registration from the College list, as determined by testing.

-General Education Courses

-To be selected from College list
+General Education Courses To be selected from College list

 Course Descriptions: